AhmadRiaz0/CSharp-Projects/5. PoidsIdeal/README.md

-# ⚖️ Poids Idéal - Méthode de Creff
+Poids Idéal - Méthode de Creff

-Application Windows Forms permettant de calculer le poids idéal d’un utilisateur selon **la méthode de Creff**, en fonction de sa **taille**, **âge** et **morphologie**.
+A Windows Forms application that calculates a user's ideal weight using the Creff method, based on their height, age, and body type.

-## 🧮 Fonctionnalités
+Features:

-- Saisie de la **taille** et de la **date de naissance**.
+- Input of height and date of birth
-- Sélection de la **morphologie** : Gracile, Normale, ou Large.
+- Selection of body type: Slender, Normal, or Broad
-- Calcul automatique du **poids idéal** selon la formule :
+- Automatic calculation of ideal weight using the formula:

-Poids idéal = (Taille - 100 + (Âge / 10)) × 0.9
+Ideal weight = (Height - 100 + (Age / 10)) × 0.9
-Gracile : -10%
+Slender: -10%
-Normale : 0%
+Normal: 0%
-Large : +10%
+Broad: +10%

-Réinitialisation automatique du poids en cas de modification de la taille, date ou morphologie.
+- Automatic reset of the weight result if height, date of birth, or body type is changed

-## 🛠️ Technologies utilisées
+Technologies Used:
-Langage : C#
+- Language: C#
-Interface : Windows Forms
+- UI Framework: Windows Forms (WinForms)
-IDE : Visual Studio
+- IDE: Visual Studio

-## 🚀 Lancement du projet
+Getting Started:
-Cloner ou télécharger ce projet.
+1. Clone or download this repository.
-Ouvrir le fichier PoidsIdeal.sln dans Visual Studio.
+2. Open the 'PoidsIdeal.sln' file using Visual Studio.
-Exécuter le projet avec F5 ou via le bouton Démarrer
+3. Press F5 or click 'Start' to run the application.